inoxlang/inox/docs/language-reference/serializable-data-structures.md

 ```

-Values not preceded by a name are known as elements and are stored in the empty name property "" (list).
+Values not preceded by a name are known as object elements and are stored in a list in the empty name property "".
 ```
 object = {1, 2}